lilioid/homepage/src/homepage/blog/003-unmigrating-mas.md

 The [Matrix Messaging System](https://matrix.org/) is currently in the process of developing and deploying a new authentication layer called [Matrix-Authentication-Service](https://github.com/element-hq/matrix-authentication-service) ([announcement](https://matrix.org/blog/2023/09/matrix-2-0/#native-open-id-connect)).
 MAS aims to unify all authentication which a homeserver and client application need to implement to be OpenID-Connect by being the OpenID-Connect provider that is authenticated against.
-However, MAS is still in development and does not support some authentication related features (namely [Application Services Login](https://element-hq.github.io/matrix-authentication-service/as-login.html)[^1]) yet.
+However, MAS is still in development and does not yet support some authentication related features (namely [Application Services Login](https://element-hq.github.io/matrix-authentication-service/as-login.html)[^1]).

 ## The premise

-At the University of Hamburgs student body, we offer hosted matrix services for around 600 users.
+At the University of Hamburg's student body, we offer hosted matrix services for around 600 users.
 Because MAS seems to be the future, we of course wanted to migrate.
 Thankfully, the MAS project even provides a handy [migration guide](https://element-hq.github.io/matrix-authentication-service/setup/migration.html).
 Nice!<br>
 Unfortunately for us, we only realized that Application Services Login is not supported after doing the migration.
 Not so nice :(<br>